thegrumpys/odop/docs/Help/features.md

 #### ODO:P is:

 * Open Source Software

 The ODO:P software is being developed as open source software.
  The source code is freely available under the (permissive) MIT License.
- There are no fees associated with use or resdistribution of the software.
+ There are no fees associated with use or redistribution of the software.
- You are free to modify or customise the software to suit your needs.
+ You are free to modify or customize the software to suit your needs.
  It is expected that various organizations may host the software on their servers and allow free use of the software by the general public.

 * Browser Based